RabbiHasanR/eCommerce_order_management_database_design/document.md

 - If a payment was made before the cancellation, a record of the payment reversal or refund should be stored in the `Payments` table.
 - This can be done by creating a new payment entry with a negative amount, indicating a refund.

-## Audit Trail

-- For better tracking and auditing, consider adding an `order_history` or `order_log` table that records all changes to the status of an order, including cancellations, along with timestamps and the user who made the change.
-- This can be important for resolving disputes or performing financial audits.

 ## Table Creation SQL Queries